Scholar-6/brillder/public/terms.md

 2 **Who controls your information?**

 Scholar 6 Limited, a company registered in England and Wales under company number: 12023679.
-Our registered office is at: c/o Jamieson Alexander Legal 222 Temple Chambers, 3-7 Temple Avenue, London, Ec4Y 0DB.
+Our registered office is at: 10 St Andrew's Close, Wraysbury, TW195DG.
 Scholar 6 Ltd is the sole information controller for all information collected in relation to the Brillder Platform/Site.

 3 **What information does Scholar 6 Ltd collect?**